3. Seth: The Initiator

 The Moon is the Secret of Happiness.

-The privatization of I as a Cogito , ergo sum. is psychologically too shallow and paranoid.
+The privatization of I as a Cogito , ergo sum. is psychologically too shallow and paranoid to know the sanity and happiness symbolized by the River through the Sun.
 There is enough historical data to show how human beings die in great quantities when the Self of the collective unconscious takes possession of a mass movement with its Great Leader.
 The 20th century was a laboratory for the experiment of The Savior of our Nation.
 Yet, the collective movement with its Great Leader, is an archetype that we live more humanely with appropriate symbolic arts and ritual.
+The Great Leader, Superior Self, would appear to be a recurring element of the archetype of the End and New Beginning I described above.
+I think it requires a person to be collective human focal point.

-Any cultural ritual the represents the end and new beginning is what I mean.
-Sun Dance is certainly one of those.
-The collective heart and love of the community are focussed on restoration and the co-creation of the good year to come.
+We can return to the Lakota Sun Dance ritual for a concrete example of how to better live with archetypal wisdom.
+The collective heart and love of the community are focused on restoration and the co-creation of the good year to come.
 The Sun Dance Chief is the Great Leader, yet he is one who holds a responsibility to the entire community.
 He is the last to pierce and offer his own blood to the Tree.
 It also means that he is set free from the Self-possession that could come from the same kind of energies in an un-contained space.
 The Sun Dance Chief, himself, is supported by past Sun Dance Chiefs and the Medicine Person who is the keeper of that particular Sun Dance.
 The only collective rituals of this stature that Americans have seem to be sports and going to war, which might account for how much time and energy we spend on them.

 Here, consider again James Hillman’s essay, On Senex Consciousness: